variants:

 FreeSync option

-So with the advent of adaptive sync flat panels (be it AMD's FreeSync or NVidia's G-Sync) presenting displays of any arbitrary duration as long as it's as long as or longer than the minimum refresh interval of the display itself is now possible (typically these devices appear to have a native refresh rate of 144 Hz which opens up displays down to 7 or so milliseconds, I have however recently seen 240 Hz devices offering 4 ms displays).
+So with the advent of adaptive sync flat panels (be it AMD's FreeSync or NVidia's G-Sync) presenting displays of any arbitrary duration is now possible with <vm desktop freesync> say, as long as it's as long as or longer than the minimum refresh interval of the display itself (typically these devices appear to have a native refresh rate of 144 Hz which opens up displays down to 7 or so milliseconds, I have however recently seen 240 Hz devices offering 4 ms displays).
 For the uninitiated there is no longer any fixed raster as such, instead retraces are generated whenever there's a change in the display and if there isn't a change when a panel nears it's maximum retention period the hardware (NVidia) or software (AMD) refreshes the display with a duplicate of whatever was last displayed.
-Note that you're probably not going to want to use the freesync option with digital video.
+To do this internally DMDX uses the millisecond callback to check the queue of display changes instead of doing it every refresh interval so that's a pretty significant extra load on the machine, however modern machines have more than enough CPU cycles free, it just warms the computer up a little more than it would otherwise be.
+Because the raster is under DMDX's control the freesync option opens up a new method of synchronizing with the raster so freesync probably has uses beyond arbitrarily long frame durations, not the least of which is to handle machines that DMDX can't otherwise track the raster on (see relaxed raster tracking).
+Note that you're probably not going to want to use the freesync option with digital video -- although recent testing (11/17/24) indicates if there was a problem it's since been rectified.
 Such flexibility doesn't come without some cost, first off because DMDX is no longer deliberately pacing the display it's possible to request what is impossible even under the best of circumstances (there's code to detect this and issue a warning but it's just that, a warning).
-Secondly there's some question about what happens at the maximum end of the refresh interval as the displays will at some point need refreshing when new frames are no longer displayed.
+Secondly there's some question (or used to be some question, sounds like later displays no longer require the hand holding described here) about what happens at the maximum end of the refresh interval as the displays will at some point need refreshing when new frames are no longer displayed.
 TimeDX provides a FreeSync test to probe what happens but I suspect worst case if you want display durations in the order of the maximum refresh interval you'll have to break your display into two or more frames forcing a refresh when the display appears static.
 You could also probe the minimum refresh rate with the freesync tachistoscopic acid test mentioned below but I suspect the buffering of the video hardware is likely to obscure any display errors that might occur.
-This is because when the hardware (or software in AMD's case) forces a refresh of the display it's probably going to block DMDX presenting a new display till the refresh is completed (again, assuming a 144 Hz panel that's about 7 milliseconds) and typical minimum refresh rates I'm seeing are in the order of 20 to 50 Hz so a good deal of care is needed for displays over 20 milliseconds.
+This is because when the hardware (or software in AMD's case) forces a refresh of the display it's probably going to block DMDX presenting a new display till the refresh is completed (again, assuming a 144 Hz panel that's about 7 milliseconds) and typical minimum refresh rates I'm seeing are in the order of 20 to 50 Hz so a good deal of care is needed for displays over 20 milliseconds -- again, only when using first generation adaptive sync monitors, these days you can just ignore these sorts of considerations other than requesting two displays faster than the retrace interval.
 Another consideration is the display that occurs before the controlled one in that if it's longer than the maximum retrace interval it will need to end with a short frame (a bit longer than the minimum retrace interval and below the maximum retrace interval) otherwise a refresh of the frame before the controlled one might block the controlled frame coming after.
 Some monitors may not suffer from this (AMD's FreeSync 2 specs claim there is no minimum refresh rate), again TimeDX's FreeSync test should be able to probe this.
 For instance if you say wanted a 37 millisecond prime with a forward mask you might require an item like this if you had a 144 Hz monitor with a minimum refresh rate of 50 Hz:

 +100 "mask" / <msfd 9> <noerase> / <msfd 14> "prime" / <msfd 14> <noerase> / <msfd 9> <noerase> / * "target" ;